 - What you hope to achieve as a result of your complaint

-We will deal with complains fairly and promptly and update you on the process of your complaint at appropriate times.
+We will deal with complaints fairly and promptly and update you on the progress of your complaint at appropriate times.
+We will not charge you for handling your complaint.

 We will investigate the facts fully and write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
 Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement.